arnuuv/arnav-os/README.md

 # Arnav-os

-building an OS because i am bored i m using make, NASM as an assembler, and qemu as virtualization software
+Building an OS because I am bored.

+- Using `make` as the build system
+- Using `NASM` as the assembler
+- Using `QEMU` as the virtualization software